 I believe it was when we arrived home that we had a message waiting on our answering machine.
 My granddad was safe in Dobbs Ferry.
 He’d been startled awake from the commotion, apparently, and went outside to find a safe way out of the city.
 The commuter trains stopped running for a while, from what I remember, but when they began again in the late afternoon, he was on the first one.
 He noted that it felt like Pearl Harbor, except we weren’t sure who was behind it.
 That voicemail was one of the only times he sounded truly human.
 I never got to learn more about what he experienced that day.

 My parents watched TV as my sister and I talked in our rooms.
 At one point, I went in and saw haunting footage of people walking around dazed, covered in dust.
 If I hadn’t known better, I would have assumed it was black and white film.
-I don’t believe I ever saw that clip again.
+I’ve never seen those clips again in all the years since.

 The enormous flock of office papers slowly floating down to the street made a big impression on me.
 I couldn’t look at confetti without thinking about it – in fact, I still usually think about it.
 The idea that almost all of the victims died at work stayed with me too.
 It’s hard to explain how that idea impacts me, but I suppose one way is that I believe work is an important part of one’s life, and if it’s bad, you should look for something else, because life could be short.
 And that you might die next to your coworkers, and you should always honor them as fellow people.
 Life includes work and work includes YOU – you shouldn’t just turn in your personality and your happiness for 8 hours a day and become a robot.
 Perhaps this idea, subconscious or not, shaped how my generation now approaches their careers.

 Before bed, I noted in my journal: What an incredible day.